 Challenges of Sleep Training Older Children

-So when answering the question, what age can I sleep train my baby, remember…
+So what age can I sleep train my baby?
+Remember…

 - Sleep training can start as early as 16 weeks of age, counting from a baby’s due date.

 - Many families may find it better to wait until a child is a bit older to sleep train.

 - Sleep training at ages younger than 6-7 months may mean a child struggles with short naps making them fussy and tired throughout the day.